Alvin Sims: Professional career

-Sims began his pro club career in the Continental Basketball Association (CBA), with the Quad City Thunder.
+Sims began his pro club career in the Continental Basketball Association (CBA), with the Quad City Thunder when he won the 1998 CBA championship.
 With the Thunder, he was voted the 1998 CBA Rookie of the Year.
 Sims earned a spot with the Phoenix Suns of the NBA, but he was released in May 1999.
 In four games played with the Suns, he scored a total of 11 points.

 Sims also played professionally in Venezuela, Greece, Italy, France, the UK, Lebanon, Austria, Iran, and Cyprus.